open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 `otelhttpconv` that will provide a way to reduce some of this code repetition, especially with the setup of spans and metrics and their attributes.

+This package will be used by every official instrumentation that handles HTTP requests.
+It may be used by external implementers as well.
+This package therefore needs to provide a clear, consistent and stable API that instrumentations can use, hence this document.

+That API will have the following requirements:

+* Everything it provides must be done without the external use of internal packages.
+	Even though official instrumentations can technically import internal packages from different modules, external ones cannot.
+And doing so leads to unexpected breaking changes.
+* Minimal number of breaking changes once the module is shipped.
+	While we can't publish a new module as stable directly (we may have missed things), this module will need to become stable as soon as any of the HTTP instrumentations become stable.
+	As our goal is to make `otelhttp` stable in 2025, stabilization should happen within the same timeframe.

 The goal of this document is also to make future semantic convention migrations easier, and to allow flexibility with the use or not of unstable attributes/metrics.